pedroheyerdahl/osaa-mvp/README.md

 - Python versions 3.9 to 3.11 (3.12 not supported)
 - AWS account with S3 access
 - Just (command runner) - for running predefined commands
+- Docker Desktop (optional) - for running the pipeline in a containerized environment

 ### Setup
 1. Clone the repository: